infinum/JS-justTodoIt/Nextjs.md

 You will build this app with Next.js framework so we also suggest you go through the official [Learn Next.js](https://nextjs.org/learn/basics/create-nextjs-app) tutorial.

-If you need information about React core API be sure to check [React Docs](https://reactjs.org/) and for more hooks-oriented docs check [React Beta Docs](https://beta.reactjs.org/).
+If you need information about the React core API be sure to check the [React Docs](https://react.dev/).

 ## 1. Application requirements & notes